Is PristineBlue compatible with other chemicals?

 If the stain lightens or changes color, the stain is organic and should be treated according to the suggestions below for organic stain removal.

-MINERAL STAINS: lower the pH to 6.8, add 3 ounces of PristineClean per 1,000 gallons of pool water and filter for 48 hours.
-After stain has been removed, raise pH back to 7.2 – 7.6.
+MINERAL STAINS: Balance the water.
+Add 3 ounces of PristineClean per 1,000 gallons of pool water and filter for 48 hours.
+After stain has been removed, rebalance the water, if necessary.

 ***IMPORTANT: Chemicals can be considered HAZMAT by local authorities.
 It’s always better to use than throw away.
 CALL FIRST!